Fiserv/Commerce-Hub/docs/Resources/Guides/Payeezy/Payeezy-Migration-ExtendedFeaturesFraud.md

 The Cumulative Amount Velocity Controls are only checked against the totals of previously approved transactions.

+---

 ## Configuration

-Configuration in [ClientLine Enterprise (CLX)](https://fiserv.cloudguides.com/en-us/guides/ClientLine%20Enterprise%20from%20Fiserv) does not allow the application of Cumulative Amount controls to all transactions; they are applied to approved only.
+In Payeezy, configuration settings were set and applied at the terminal level; in Commerce Hub, they are now configured at the client level.

+Configuration in Marketplace will allow for the application of controls at a more granular level than Payeezy.
+Controls can be assigned by transaction type or status.

 In Payeezy, the currency was set at the terminal/outlet MID vs. each control.
-In CLX, currency is required to be selected for each control.
+In Marketplace, currency is required to be selected for each control.

+---

 ## Reporting